TaitoUnited/taito-cli/README.md

     export taito_global_plugins="fun template"
     ```

-3. Optional: For autocompletion support see **support/README.md**.
+3. For autocompletion support see [support/README.md](https://github.com/TaitoUnited/taito-cli/tree/master/support#shell-support).

 ## Usage

 Run `taito b-help` to show a list of all predefined commands of taito-cli, and all custom commands of currently enabled plugins.
 Write `taito ` and hit tab, and you'll get autocompletion for all commands that are currently enabled (TODO dynamic autocomplete instead of static).
 Some of the plugins require authentication.
-If you encounter an authorization error, run `b-auth:ENV` to authenticate in the current context.
+If you encounter an authorization error, run `taito b-auth:ENV` to authenticate in the current context.
 Note that your credentials are saved on the container image, as you don't need them lying around on your host file system anymore.

 *But is it fun to use?
 Oh, yes!
-Enable the **fun** plugin, run `taito fun-starwars` and grab a cup of coffee ;) TIP: To close telnet, press `ctrl`+`]` (or `ctlr`+`å` for us scandinavians) and type `close`.
-If Star Wars is not online, try `taito fun-bofh` instead.*
+Enable the **fun** plugin, run `taito fun-starwars` and grab a cup of coffee ;) TIP: To close telnet, press `ctrl`+`]` (or `ctlr`+`å` for us scandinavians) and type `close`.*

 See the [README.md](https://github.com/TaitoUnited/server-template#readme) of server-template as an example on how to use taito-cli with your project.
 Note that you don't need to be located at project root when you run a taito-cli command since taito-cli determines project root by the location of the `taito-config.sh` file.
 For a quickstart guide, see the [examples](https://github.com/TaitoUnited/taito-cli/tree/master/examples) directory.
 You can also [search GitHub](https://github.com/search?q=topic%3Ataito-template&type=Repositories) for more taito-cli project templates.
 If you want to make your own, use **taito-template** as a label.

-> Advanced usage: With the `-v` flag (verbose) you can see all the commands that plugins run during the command execution (TODO perhaps monitor child process tree to a certain level and filter irrelevant commands?).
-You can also easily run any shell command inside the taito-cli container e.g. `taito -- kubectl get pods`, or log in to container (`taito --login`).
+> Advanced usage: With the `-v` flag (verbose) you can see all the commands that plugins run during the command execution (TODO monitor child process tree to a certain level and filter irrelevant commands?).
+You can also easily run any shell command inside the taito-cli container e.g. `taito -- kubectl get pods`, or log in to container: `taito --login`.
 Thus, you never need to install any infrastructure specific tools on your own operating system.
 If you need some tools that taito-cli container doesn't provide by default, build a custom image or make a request for adding the tool to the original image.

 ## Configuration

 By default only the *basic* plugin is enabled.
-You can configure your personal settings in `~/.taito/taito-config.sh` and project specific settings in `taito-config.sh` placed in your project root folder.
+You can configure your personal settings in `~/.taito/taito-config.sh` file and project specific settings in `taito-config.sh` file placed in your project root folder.
 Here is an example of a personal `taito-config.sh`:

     #!/bin/bash